Road Tolling as Pair-Settled Network

 What This Application Specifies

 Vehicle owners, toll-road operators, congestion-pricing authorities, and (where applicable) cross-border tolling federations integrate as credentialed parties.
-Each toll event settles as a pair (vehicle and gate or zone-entry); cross-operator tolling admits through declared cross-operator federation.
+Each toll event settles as a pair (vehicle and gate, or vehicle and zone-entry, or vehicle and distance-segment); cross-operator tolling admits through declared cross-operator federation, the way Singapore's ERP, London's Congestion Charge, Stockholm's congestion tax, and the multi-state E-ZPass interoperability already cooperate but without the intermediary settlement-clearing-house that current interoperability requires.

 Why It Matters Operationally